Board of Directors Nominations

 Call for Nominations

-The 2022 CHPA Board of Directors call for nominations is now open.
-There are two corporate housing providers/agent positions and one associate partner position available.
-These board terms begins March 1, 2022.
+The 2023 CHPA Board of Directors call for nominations is now open.
+The board term will begin March 1, 2023.

 Process and timeline

 To submit a candidate nomination, click here.
 Self-nominations are welcome.
 Nominations must be submitted by Nov.
 4, 2022.

 Note: You must sign in or create a Submittable account in order to complete this form.

 CHPA welcomes a diverse and inclusive leadership body.
 Elected members will serve a three-year term.
 Please note: Board positions are limited to one employee per CHPA member company.